Overview

 Self care

-To help ease your metatarsalgia pain, try these tips:
+To help ease metatarsalgia pain, try these tips:

-• Rest.
+- Rest.
 Protect your foot from further injury by not stressing it.
-Elevate your foot after standing or walking.
-You might need to avoid your favorite sport for a while, but you can stay fit with low-impact exercises, such as swimming or cycling.
+Keep your foot raised after standing or walking.
+You might need to not play your favorite sport for a while.
+But you can stay fit with low-impact exercises, such as swimming or cycling.

-• Ice the affected area.
-Apply ice packs to the affected area for about 20 minutes at a time several times a day.
+- Ice the area.
+Apply ice packs to the area for about 20 minutes at a time several times a day.
 To protect your skin, wrap the ice packs in a thin towel.

-• Take an over-the-counter pain reliever.
-Try ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or aspirin to reduce pain and inflammation.
+- Take pain reliever you can get without a prescription.
+Try ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or aspirin to reduce pain.

-• Wear proper shoes.
-Avoid too-tight or too-loose shoes and limit your wearing of high heels.
-Wear shoes appropriate to the sports you play.
+- Wear the right shoes.
+Avoid too-tight or too-loose shoes.
+Limit your wearing of high heels.
+Wear shoes that are made for the sports you play.

-• Use metatarsal pads.
-These off-the-shelf pads are placed in your shoes just ahead of the metatarsal bone to help deflect stress from the painful area.
+- Try metatarsal pads.
+You can get these without a prescription.
+Put them in your shoes just ahead of the metatarsal bone to help keep stress off the painful area.

 Preparing for your appointment